Alternatives to fusion procedures for herniated disc treatment

-- Pain medication – analgesics such as acetaminophen and anti-inflammatory medication such as ibuprofen are a good place to start; more severe pain might call for stronger, prescription medicines
+- Medication.
+Pain medication such as acetaminophen and anti-inflammatory medication such as ibuprofen help many patients manage symptoms.

-- Physical therapy – under the supervision of a licensed therapist, a patient can combat symptoms and learn how to prevent future injury
+- Physical therapy.
+Under the supervision of a licensed therapist, a patient can learn strengthening and posture improvement exercises to help spinal alignment and flexibility.

-- Exercise – after receiving proper clearance from a doctor, stretching, weight training and other exercises can be used to strengthen back muscles
+- Exercise.
+After receiving proper clearance from a doctor, gentle stretching, strength training and moderate aerobic exercises can be used to strengthen back muscles and improve blood flow.

-If chronic pain persists after at least six months of conservative treatment, contact Laser Spine Institute to learn how our highly skilled surgeons use gentle, endoscopic technology to treat herniated discs without the need for spinal fusion.
-Our minimally invasive procedures are performed an on outpatient basis and are an advanced alternative to traditional open back surgery.
+If chronic pain continues after at least several months of conservative treatment, and surgery is becoming a serious recommendation, contact Laser Spine Institute to learn how our minimally invasive spine surgery can help treat your herniated disc.
+Our minimally invasive stabilization procedures are an outpatient alternative to traditional spinal fusion for severe herniated discs.